 Zika is not currently being carried and spread by mosquitoes in the continental United States.
 According to the CDC, 52 cases (as of 2/10/16) have been reported in the U.S., all acquired while traveling abroad.
 Experts are watching and waiting as they expect Zika will begin to spread in the United States as mosquito season begins in early spring.

 What is Zika Virus?

 The Zika virus is spread to humans from infected Aedes Aegypti & Aedes Albopictus (Asian Tiger) mosquitoes.
 Both of which are among the mosquitoes found in the Wilmington area.
 Mosquitoes become infected from biting humans who carry the Zika virus.
-If you have Zika, limit your exposure to mosquitoes to avoid spreading the disease any further locally.

 Symptoms of Zika

 Only about 20% of those infected with Zika will ever experience symptoms of Zika illness.
 Those symptoms can include rash, headache, conjunctivitis, joint pain, muscle pain and fever.
 These symptoms are usually mild and can last several days to a week.
 With no specific treatment or vaccine for Zika, managing symptoms are all one can really do.
 You should see your doctor if you think you have Zika to get tested and gather advice on the best management for your specific symptoms.